pintomollo/cast/README.txt

 % README.txt
-% A few expanations on how to use the Cell Tracking Plateform
+% A few expanations on how to use CAST
 %
 % Gonczy & Naef labs, EPFL
 % Simon Blanchoud